 If

-has two columns:Select the first two eigenvalues and their corresponding eigenvectors.
+ahas two columns:Select the first two eigenvalues and their corresponding eigenvectors.

 Compute the matrix \(G = a^* \cdot \text{eigVector}\), where \(a^*\) is the conjugate transpose of

-.Calculate the inverse of
+a.Calculate the inverse of

-and its conjugate transpose.Compute the power matrix \(P = G_{\text{inv}}^* \cdot \text{diag(eigValues)} \cdot G_{\text{inv}}\).
+Gand its conjugate transpose.Compute the power matrix \(P = G_{\text{inv}}^* \cdot \text{diag(eigValues)} \cdot G_{\text{inv}}\).

 If

-has one column:Select the first eigenvalue and its corresponding eigenvector.
+ahas one column:Select the first eigenvalue and its corresponding eigenvector.

 Follow similar steps as above with single-column operations.

-has no columns, the function returns NULL
+If a has no columns, the function returns NULL.

 Mathematical Formula